-Special arrangements may apply where a student has presented mitigating circumstances (such as medical evidence) in relation to the first attempt.
+Special arrangements may apply where a student has presented mitigating circumstances in relation to the first attempt.
 See the relevant section later in this Guide for more information.

-Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University in Summer 2022 to undertake their MSc project work.
-We do not normally offer MSc supervision at other times of the year.
+Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University at the appropriate stage of the next academic year.
+We do not normally offer MSc supervision at times except during the summer.

-Students who fail to meet the standards required for the PG Diploma following reassessment may be awarded the PG Certificate in Actuarial Management provided they have met the requirements above.
+Students who fail to meet the standards required for the PG Diploma following reassessment may be awarded the PG Certificate in Actuarial Management with Data Science provided they have met the requirements above.